 The goals in the mitigation strategy must be consistent with the hazards and vulnerabilities summarized in Step 3.
-Write goal statements that express who and what the Tribe wants to protect from natural hazard events.
+Write goal statements that express who and what you want to protect from natural hazard events.

 There are four primary kinds of mitigation action to reduce long-term vulnerabilities: